Ellen Hutchins

-Ellen Hutchins (1785–1815) was an early Irish botanist.
+Ellen Hutchins (17 March 1785 – 9 February 1815) was an early 19th C. Irish botanist.
 She specialised in seaweeds, lichens, mosses and liverworts.
-She is known for finding several plants new to science, identifying hundreds of species, and for her botanical illustrations in contemporary publications.
-Plants were named after her by botanists of the day.
+Hutchins is known for finding several plants new to science, identifying hundreds of species, and her extensive botanical illustrations in contemporary publications.
+Her ability to find specimens was renowned and her work informed that of leading botanists with whom she corresponded and shared specimens.

+In the 21st century, Hutchins' work continues to be valued because contrasts between the species she was able to collect and those present today in the same locations provide insights into the effects of agriculture and changing climate on biodiversity.

 Personal life

 Ellen Hutchins was from Ballylickey, where her family had a small estate at the head of Bantry Bay, County Cork, Ireland.
 She was born 17 March 1785 at Ballylickey House, the second youngest surviving child of her parents.
 Her father, Thomas, was a magistrate who died when she was two years old, leaving his widow Elinor and six surviving children (from twenty-one).
 She was sent to school near Dublin, and while there, her health deteriorated.
 Dr Whitley Stokes, a family friend, took her under his and his wife's care in his house in Harcourt Street, Dublin.
 She regained her appetite and health, and also followed Stokes advice to take up natural history as a healthy hobby.
 Following her improved health, she returned to her family home to care for her mother and her disabled brother Thomas.
 In her correspondence with botanist Dawson Turner, Hutchins often describes her solitude and melancholy as a caretaker for her family in the country.

 Her health declined again and by late 1812 she was seriously ill.
 She and her mother moved to Bandon in 1813 to receive medical care.
 After her mother died there in 1814, Hutchins moved back to Ardnagashel House, close to Ballylickey, to be cared for by her brother Arthur and his wife Matilda.
 She died on 9 February 1815 after a long illness in which she had been taking mercury for her liver.
 She was buried in the old Bantry churchyard.
 Her grave was unmarked, but a plaque was erected in 2002 by the Hutchins family in their private family burial ground.
 A public memorial was placed in the old Bantry (Garryvurcha) graveyard in 2015, the bicentenary of her death, by the National Committee for Commemorative Plaques in Science and Technology.

 Hutchins wrote many letters to botanists and her brothers.
 She sometimes utilized a style of letter writing used to save postal charges called a crossed letter in which the page is turned sideways and writing is continued at right-angles to the first set of sentences.
 The collection of her letters has been a valuable resource of information about her life and botanical contributions.